quaiion/differentiator/README.md

 text file with the target formula in it.
 The formula should be printed using full-bracket style (see the example in input_example.qdf).
-As the result you will get 2 .png files (expression tree visualizations berfore and after the differentiation - dump_init.png and dump_fin.png) and 2.pdf files (initial and final expressions formed by LaTeX - form_init.pdf and form_fin.pdf).
+As the result you will get 2 .png files (expression tree visualizations berfore and after the differentiation - dump_init.png and dump_fin.png) and 2 .pdf files (initial and final expressions formed by LaTeX - form_init.pdf and form_fin.pdf).
 You can find the output examples in ---_example.pdf / ---_example.png files.